bryanbuchanan/typeset2/README.md

 # Typeset 2
 A simple content management system that can be added to most any PHP website.
+Ideal for small websites that need to allow the client to update small bits of content themselves.

+### Features

+- **Not intrusive:** You add it to your website, vs. having to adjust your workflow and build your website around the CMS.
+- **Crazy simple to use:** Have a stupid client that can't be trusted with a WordPress site?
+Perfect.
+- **Almost-inline editing:** Rather than a separate admin area, users can click on the content they'd like to edit and do so right on the page.
+- **Markdown** Text formatting to give users enough control to format their text, but not enough to make it ugly.
+- **Client-side image resizing:** Images are resized client side *before* they're uploaded, so much larger images can be used without having to worry about upload/memory limits.

 ### Installation